hechtflorian/visual-anomaly-detection/README.md

 The model performance is evaluated in terms of accuracy and efficiency, focusing on the classification task.
 To measure the model accuracy, the following Metrics are used: AU-ROC, AU-PR, F1Score.
 For the model efficiency, the latency and the throughput is measured.
-All the models can be tested seperately to evaluate their model performance.
+All the models can be tested seperately on the datasets to evaluate their model performance and check.

 ## Models
 - EfficientAD (S and M variants)